Welcome

 • A claim for restitution of money paid is available where there is a total failure of consideration.

-• Quantum meruit allows a party to claim a reasonable sum for work done and accepted, even if the contract is not fully performed.
+• Quantum meruit allows a party to claim a reasonable sum for work done and accepted, even if the contract is not fully performed or is unenforceable.

 • Four elements are required for unjust enrichment: enrichment, at the claimant’s expense, unjust factor, and no defence.